By Amy Levin-Epstein

 Solution: Join the club–a mom of multiples support group.
 Your new pals can act as highly-trained babysitters–and you can reciprocate the favor, making this a safe, economical to hiring help or relying on an overwhelmed grandparent.
 According to Meshberg-Cohen, “We have monthly meetings.
 Moms can go and talk to other moms of multiples.
 [These groups] really help.”

 Issue: You’re Too Exhausted To Really Connect

 “My husband and I both work full-time so by the time we get home, make dinner and clean up, spend quality time with the kids, give baths, and get the kids to bed, we are extremely tired.
-Some nights we may have only have a 10-minute conversation without interruption,” say Jessica Glick of Bethlehem, Pennsylvania, along with her husband Mike is parenting two sets of twins ages 4 and 6.
+Some nights we may have only had a 10-minute conversation without interruption,” says Jessica Glick of Bethlehem, Pennsylvania, along with her husband Mike is parenting two sets of twins ages 4 and 6.

 Solution: Reconnect in little ways, says Malmstrom: “One of the best things is to hug.
 You may not have time to talk.
 You may not even know what to say.”
 And remember that your husband isn’t just a babysitter–or another child.
 “Daily acts of kindness go a long way towards keeping a relationship strong,” says Flais.

 If you suspect a veil of sleep deprivation and baby spew isn’t making you see your spouse through rose-colored glasses, you might be right.
 “Dad will say I try to help but she doesn’t like how I’m feeding the baby, how I’m diapering, what clothes I put on,” says Friedman.